-Also, as a result of the questioned activity and during the current quarter, the Company recorded additional expenses totaling \$1.5 million, which consisted of a loss contingency and interest expense accrual of \$1.2 million and professional fees, recorded in noninterest expense. \$2.7 million of the aggregate \$4.4 million loss contingency, interest expense accrual, and previously discussed \$3.2 million provision expense, were out-of-period adjustments that negatively impacted diluted EPS by \$0.06 and \$0.07 for the three and six month periods ended June 30, 2024, respectively.
+Also, as a result of the questioned activity and during the second and third quarters ended June 30, 2024, and September 30, 2024, the Company recorded additional expenses totaling \$2.3 million, which consisted of a loss contingency and interest expense accrual of \$1.2 million and legal and professional fees of \$1.1 million, recorded in noninterest expense.

-The Company is working with a third party forensic accounting team to confirm the Bank's identification and reconciliation of the activity, and also assist in evaluating any additional impact from the questioned activity.
-The Company believes that there is at least a reasonable possibility that an additional loss may have been incurred in excess of the amount accrued above and that it is at least reasonably possible a change in the estimate will occur in the near term.
+The Company continues to work with a third-party forensic accounting team to confirm the Bank's identification and reconciliation of the activity, and also assist in evaluating any additional impact from the questioned activity.
+There is at least a reasonable possibility that an additional loss may have been incurred in excess of the amount accrued above and that a change in the estimate will occur in the near term.
 As of the date of this report, management has assessed that an estimate for this additional loss cannot be made.
 At this time, we believe that any ultimate loss arising from the situation will not be material to our financial position.